mangal-interactions/mangal-vagrant/README.md

 ### Purpose

-Launching Mangal applications might be difficult as these required
+Launching mangal applications is difficult as these required several backend services: (1) PostgreSQL/PostGIS, (2) Nginx as reverse proxy, (3) pm2 as a node process manager.
+Vagrant combined with Ansible (provisioner) make our life easier by preparing the entire environment and deploying the apps within an Ubuntu 16.04 virtual machine.

 #### Install virtualization tools